jsy1001/oifitslib/README.md

   <http://heasarc.gsfc.nasa.gov/docs/software/fitsio/fitsio.html>
 - GLib (version 2.56 or later required): <http://www.gtk.org/>

-CMake is now used for building - this should be more portable than the previous Makefile.
-For those not familiar with CMake, instructions can be found at
-<https://cmake.org/runningcmake/>.
-If you are using a Unix-like operating system
-the following commands should build and install OIFITSlib:
+CMake (version 3.13 or later required) is now used for building - this should be more portable than the previous Makefile.
+For those not familiar with CMake, instructions can be found at <https://cmake.org/runningcmake/>.
+If you are using a Unix-like operating system the following commands should build and install
+OIFITSlib:

     cd build
     cmake ..